 And it is not always good.
-In fact sometimes it hurts you more than you ever wanted too.
+In facts sometimes it hurts you more than you ever wanted too hurt.
 Sometimes it makes you question everything that happened between you was a lie.

-Sometimes the temporary people are one's you always thought you would keep around.
+Sometimes the one's you always thought you would keep around.
 They are the so called friendships you thought you would be able to hold onto.

 But they tend to be temporary for whatever reason...